Stability of homogeneous bundles on P^3: Resolutions of parallelepipeds and staircases

-\begin{rema} Let $P$ be a parallelepiped with an edge on on $\pi= \langle V_1, V_2+V_0 \rangle$ and not touching $\sigma= \langle V_0, V_1+V_2 \rangle$.
-We can get the minimal free resolution of the bundle relative to $P$ in the following way: let $P'$ be the parallelepiped containing $P$, touching $\sigma$ and $ \pi$ and whose edges in the directions $V_0$ and $V_2$ have the same length of the corresponding edges of $P$ (we get it by going in the direction $V_1$).
-We get the minimal free resolution (by denoting the relative bundles with the same name of their supports)
+\begin{rema} Let $R$ be a parallelepiped.
+We can get the minimal free resolution of the bundle relative to $R$ in the following way: let $Q,S,P,T$ be the parallepipeds as shown in the figure (that is: let $Q$ be the parallelepiped touching $\sigma$ and whose edges in the directions $V_0$ and $V_2$ have the same length of the corresponding edges of $P$ (we get it by going in the direction $V_1$) and so on).
+We denote by $R \cup Q$ the minimum parallelepiped containing both $R$ and $Q$ and analogously for the others.